cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 In the above, `val-alice` is the future network name of Alice's validator, and it will indeed be resolved to an IP address via Docker's internal DNS.
 In a real production setup you would use a fully resolved IP address so as to avoid the vagaries of DNS.

-Not to forget, you inform Alice's validator that it should indeed listen on port `26659`.
+Do not forget, you must inform Alice's validator that it should indeed listen on port `26659`.
 In `val-alice/config/config.toml`:

-* Make it listen on its IP address that is within the KMS private network:

   <CodeGroup>